ricard0javier/mck-om/search/README.md

 ### Deploy Search

-When deploying Search with MCK, it will also enable it in the database.
+When deploying Search with MCK, it will automatically enable Search and Vector Search in the database.

-We will deploy:
+#### We will deploy:
 - 3 Search members (for high-availability)
 - 1 Envoy LoadBalancer to balance the traffic between the Search pods
-- LoadBalancer Server and Client TLS certificates
+- TLS certificates (Server and Client) for the LoadBalancer

 For this, you need to run: